Golden-Ramen/ise_540_project/README.md

 ### geo-location.ipynb
 This file expores correlation between political preference and vaccine sentiments in each data.
 It requires the user_loc feature in tweets, and stantardize location with geotext and other procedures.
 Two maps are drawn, showing the percentage of negative sentiments and percentage of republican poll in each states.

+### Clustering_LSTM.ipynb
+The file is for clustering part of the predictions of LSTM.
+It includes generating total negative and positive tweets, doing feature extraction and K-means on two kinds of tweets and outputting sample tweets of each cluster.
+The WordCloud of each cluster's sample tweets is plotted in 'Feature Extraction & KMeans Clustering' block.